jcrozum/pystablemotifs/Manual.md

 >     )

-Convert a BooleanNet or BNET string into a PyBoolNet primes dictionary.
+Convert a BooleanNet or BNET string into a pyboolnet primes dictionary.

 ###### Parameters

 **```rules```** :&ensp;<code>str</code>
 :   BooleanNet or BNET formatted rules.
 Hybrid formats are accepted as well.
+    For the CellCollective format, use import_primes to read rules from the relevant files.

 **```remove_constants```** :&ensp;<code>bool</code>